 - Sale of Drugs – Again, the penalties vary with the particular drug involved.

 - Manufacture and/or Cultivation of Drugs – With tighter controls over the transportation of drugs from outside the U.S., there has been a corresponding increase in local manufacture of illegal drugs.
-The charge could involve anything from growing marijuana plants, to a full-scale manufacturing facility.
+The charge could involve anything from growing marijuana plants, to operating a full-scale manufacturing facility.

-The above list is not intended to be exhaustive, but should give the reader an idea of the complexity of the issues which present themselves in drug cases.
+The above list is not intended to be exhaustive, but should give you an idea of the complexity of the issues which present themselves in drug cases.
 It also points out the wide disparity in potential penalties.
 Clearly, your best course of action is to retain an attorney experienced in drug cases as your advocate.

 The Law Office of David A. Black – Experience Counts